behu-kea/dat20-classes/week-9/sessions.md

 # Sessions

-When developing web applications sometimes we need to store data for a user.
-That could fx be to save data for a logged in user.
-It could also be to store previous searches from a user like Google maps does.

-Now the problem with that is that HTTP is stateless.
-This means that there is no state stored in a request.
-Each request is a completely new request.

-This problem is solved using sessions.
+## Before we start

 Frustrerende semester, der er rigtigt meget der bliver smidt efter jeg som studerende!

+## So why are we talking about session?

+Sometimes we need to save data for a user.
+When you log in to fx Facebook and next time you visit facebook you dont need to log in again.
+That is solved using sessions.